Campus-Schwarzwald/microfab/hardware/README.md

     bash ./install.sh
     ```

-- The Pi has now the basic setup and you can go with the individual setup which can be one of the following:
+- The Pi has now the basic setup and you can go on with the individual setup which can be one of the following:

-  - **No Authenitcation**: microfab/hardware/raspberry/01_no_auth/README.md
+  - **No Authenitcation**: microfab/hardware/raspberry/control/01_no_auth/README.md

-  - **Password Authenitcation**: microfab/hardware/raspberry/02_basic_auth/README.md
+  - **Password Authenitcation**: microfab/hardware/raspberry/control/02_basic_auth/README.md

-  - **Authenitcation with self signed certificates**: microfab/hardware/raspberry/03_self_signed_auth/README.md
+  - **Authenitcation with self signed certificates**: microfab/hardware/raspberry/control/03_self_signed_auth/README.md

-  - **Authenitcation with PKI issued certificates**: microfab/hardware/raspberry/04_pki_auth/README.md
+  - **Authenitcation with PKI issued certificates**: microfab/hardware/raspberry/control/04_pki_auth/README.md

 ### Microfab OPC Client